 We used ns[18] to simulate the real network running OSPF.
 The traffic in the network was generated with the method described above.
 Every 200 seconds the traffic pattern (the mean and variance of demand matrix) was changed to introduce a dynamic scenario.
-The traffic generator is implemented over UDP to generate bursty traffic with the GE inter-arrival distribution described in (12).
+The traffic generator is implemented over UDP to generate bursty traffic with the GE interarrival distribution described in (12).
 In the simulation, we assume OLS has a complete knowledge of necessary network information, such as, traffic demands, network topology, etc..
 Whenever a change of traffic pattern happens, OLS performs the optimization procedure for a certain time to obtain a good OSPF link weight setting.
 If the optimized setting is better than the original, it will be deployed at 100 seconds after the traffic change.
 The 100-seconds time difference is used because we want to observe the performance difference between before optimization and after optimization.
 Note that here we assume the running time of the optimization process is less than the traffic change period, i.e., the optimization has been finished at 100 seconds after the traffic change.
 In our simulation, the optimization procedure typically finds a better solution with a few hundred to a few thousands of function evaluations (depending on the size of the network), which can be interpreted to a computation time of minutes to hours when using a single Pentium III class PC.
 This time can be further reduced by performing the optimization on a more powerful computer or multiple computers.
-Furthermore, by using the USF parallel optimization platform we described before, we can always keep the optimization process within the time constraints imposed by the change frequenecy of network conditions, which is typically in hours for the BGP problem considered in this seciton.

 The actual packet drop rates are collected during the simulation for all the traffic sinks in the network and then summed together to get the total packet drop rate.
 Figure 15 shows total packet drop rate in the network as a function of time.
 Table I summarizes the maximum improvement in packet drop rates for different topologies.
 Note that more or less improvements may result depending on the topology and traffic conditions.
+We observe that OLS can demonstrate improvements of the order of 30-60% in the total drop rate.